TyronSmiteApril/TSA-ebikerentals/README.md

 - 🗺️ **Automatic Cleanup**: Removes abandoned bikes after inactivity (returns to their original rack).
 - 🔄 **Targeting System Support**: Works with both `qb-target` and `ox-target`.
 - 📢 **Custom Notifications**: Uses `QBCore:Notify` for feedback or your preferred notification system.
-- 💵 **Bank Integration**: Charges are directly deducted from the player's bank account upon bike return.

 ---